Texas Rangers Alternate Training Site Game Notes - vs Kansas City

 - Texas Rangers Alternate Training Site Game Notes - vs Kansas City - Round Rock Express

-- Nitro Circus You Got This Tour Returns to Reno on Sunday, August 22 - Reno Aces
+- Isotopes Tickets on Sale Tomorrow at 10 a.m. - Albuquerque Isotopes

-- Rangers vs Astros Exhibition Series Shifts to Dell Diamond - Round Rock Express
+- Skeeters to Host National Anthem Tryouts on May 5 - Sugar Land Skeeters

-- Nitro Circus Set to Reignite Explosive You Got This Tour - El Paso Chihuahuas
+- Southwest University Park to Transition to Cashless Venue - El Paso Chihuahuas

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.